 First and foremost, ventilation is a major issue.
 Your bats need fresh air to breathe, plus when the weather’s hot they’ll enjoy a little cooler airflow around them.
 The average DIY houses we make have too little ventilation.
 BatBnB has front ventilation on their single-chambered bat houses and dual side vents on their dual-chambered ones.

 Speaking of the chambers, you want roomy chambers that can house a lot of bats.
 The average bat box will house less than 20 bats.
 BatBnB provides two options: a good-sized single-chamber box that can house up to 40-50, or a larger double-chambered box that can house 100-120.
 The more bats you have in your BatBnB, the more pest control you have available.

 When most people make a bat house, they don’t take into consideration one of the most important aspects of a bat’s comfort: a good grip.
 If the bat can’t hold onto the interior of the box, they won’t stick around.
 The interior of your BatBnB includes machine-cut grooves at ½” intervals, perfectly spaced so that the bat can comfortably hang from them.

 Finally, a key aspect that BatBnB has considered in the construction of their bat house is quality.
-Like I said, it’s possible to knock together a rudimentary bat box quickly, but how long will that last?
-Your bat B and B is attractive, which looks good in the garden and appeals to human aesthetics.
-It’s designed with longevity in mind, fully sealed and with a sloped roof to add extra protection.
+As I said, it’s possible to knock together a rudimentary bat box quickly, but how long will that last?
+Your bat B and B is attractive, looks good in the garden, and appeals to human aesthetics.
+It’s designed with longevity in mind, fully sealed, and with a sloped roof to add extra protection.
 Constructed of western red cedar, the wood itself is long-lasting, and a residential-grade silicone caulk helps to weatherproof it.

 BatBNB History: Why’d They Make These?